 However, because Overdraft Privilege is a discretionary service, we may instead elect to decline to pay the transaction.
-If we decline to pay the transaction, we will not transfer any funds from your linked savings account, we will decline the transaction, and we will assess you an NSF Fee each time the item is presented for payment.
-It is important to remember that we have no control over how many times an intended payee may present the same item for payment.
-Multiple presentments of the same item will result in multiple fees.
+If we decline to pay the transaction, we will not transfer any funds from your linked savings account, we will decline the transaction, and we will assess you an NSF Fee.
+You will not be charged multiple representment fees for the same item.